michisco/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---
 Final year student of the MSc in Artificial Intelligence at the University of Pisa, working on the thesis with the [Visual Computing Lab of CNR-Pisa](https://www.isti.cnr.it/en/about/people-detail/1056/Michele_Morisco).
 In addition, working as **Lead Programmer** at an indie games studio, GlaringBit games.
-Strongly interested in Machine Learning, Computer Vision, Computational Healthcare, 3D geometric processing.
-Additionally, AR / VR and game development.
+Strongly interested in Machine Learning, Computer Vision, XR, and game development.
+Additionally, Computational Healthcare and 3D geometric processing.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/mmorisco_withGD.pdf" "newtab" >}}resume{{< /staticref >}}.